 Our wide selection of bioluminescent enzyme substrates for proteases and metabolic enzymes such as CYPs and MAO, among others, provide powerful tools for the ADME-Tox screen.

-Cell viability assay kits for easy measurement of viability in cell culture, 3D microtissues, bacterial cultures and virus-infected cells.
-Simple "add-mix-measure" protocols and convenient luminescent readout allow you to easily compare cell viability data from well-to-well, from plate-to-plate and from day-to-day.
+Easily measure viability in cell culture, 3D microtissues, bacterial cultures and virus-infected cells.
+Bioluminescent assays with simple "add-mix-measure" protocols and convenient luminescent readout allow you to easily and sensitively compare cell viability data from well-to-well, from plate-to-plate and from day-to-day.

 Promega offers multiple readouts for quantifying cytotoxicity, including luminescent and fluorescent assays that can be multiplexed with apoptosis or viability assays to help determine mechanism of cell death.